canonical/ubuntu-packaging-guide/patches-to-packages.rst

 Patches to Packages
 ===================

-Very often the sources from upstream need changes to work satisfactory.
-Maybe there is a bug fix to the released version that needs added or a change to the build system needed only by Ubuntu.
-We keep these changes as patches, also called diff files.
+Sometimes, Ubuntu package maintainers have to change the upstream source code in order to make it work properly on Ubuntu.
+Examples include, patches to upstream that haven't yet made it into a released version, or changes to the upstream's build system needed only for building it on Ubuntu.
+We could change the upstream source code directly, but doing this makes it more difficult to remove the patches later when upstream has incorporated them, or extract the change to submit to the upstream project.
+Instead, we keep these changes as separate patches, in the form of diff files.

-There are a number of different ways of handling patches in Debian packages, fortunately we are standardising on one system, Quilt, which is now used by most packages.
+There are a number of different ways of handling patches in Debian packages, fortunately we are standardising on one system, `Quilt`_, which is now used by most packages.

 Let's look at an example package, ``kamoso`` in Natty::